b0a04gl/auto-suggest-pro/readme.md

 The project follows a Maven project structure and is divided into two modules:

 - `aggregator`: The Aggregator module.
-- `suggestor`: The Suggestor module.
+- `Suggester`: The Suggester module.

 Each module has its own `pom.xml` for dependency management.